 “This breakthrough approach to understanding the relationships between education and work history will help us evolve our product offering to make hiring more merit-driven,” said Desai.

-Gild is changing the way everyone — from startups to Fortune 1000 organizations — finds and evaluates technical talent.
-Gild scours the web for developers, using predictive technology to automatically evaluate their abilities.
-That means you not only find candidates — you know who can get the job done.
-Backed by proprietary data analysis that examines developers’ actual work, Gild’s tech hiring software is used by growing companies to find the developers they need to innovate.
+Gild is changing the way everyone — from startups to Fortune 1000 organizations — finds, evaluates and hires talent.
+Gild is the only company to provide a comprehensive hiring platform that combines intelligence, automation, and collaboration to give companies a competitive edge when it comes to hiring.
+Backed by proprietary data analysis and data science, Gild is used by growing companies to find and hire the talent they need to innovate – smarter and faster.
 Founded in 2011, Gild is headquartered in San Francisco and has offices in Salt Lake City and Milan.